sourcegear/rust-vs-extension/getting_started.md

 </Project>
 ```

-The file is simple because all it really does is delegate
+And the reason this file is simple is because all it really
-all the work to Cargo.
+does is delegate all the work to Cargo.

-Key point:  SourceGear Rust does not replace `Cargo.toml` -- it merely
+Key point:  SourceGear Rust does not replace `Cargo.toml` or duplicate
-provides a "wrapper" around it.
+its contents-- it merely provides a "wrapper" around it.

 ## Create a new project from a template